The following is a free chapter from the first book in my LadyStar™ fantasy adventure series Dawnsong: The Last Skyblade

 “So help me, if you give us one more piece of bad news I’m going to thump you over the head,” Shannon growled.

 “Aventar is–” Enken paused and took a deep breath.
 “The land has been corrupted.
 Our wisest scholars cannot tell us how or why.
 I suspect one of the factions bound to the Iron Compact may have broken away, and if that is true, time is short.
-Dawnsong is our only link to the past.”
+Dawnsong is our only link to Ajanel’s greatest powers.”
 The boy turned his attention to Jessica.
-“Unless you can discover the powers of this weapon, there will be none to turn away this evil.”
+“Unless you can discover the secrets of this weapon, there will be none to turn away this evil.”

-“How did we get here?”
-Jessica asked with a sincere look.
+Jessica glanced at her ring again.
+Its golden wings sparkled, even in the gloom.
+“How did we get here?” she asked with a sincere look.
 “We’ve never seen a place like this before.”

 “Dawnsong contains a map of the Lockvern.
 Of that much Aventar’s scholars are certain.
+I’ve seen it myself.
 One of its many paths may have led you from your world to this place.”

 “But it looks like home.
 I mean it’s different, but not like–”